data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 ![output7](/img/posts/output7.png "output7")

 #### Question 6: Is the relationship linear?
 The residual plots can be used in order to identify non-linearity.
 If the relationships are linear, then the residual plots should display no pattern.
-We will look only at the plot of residulas vs. predicted (of fitted) values. ***U-shape*** we can see on output8 below provides evidance of non-linearity.
+We will look only at the plot of residulas vs. predicted (of fitted) values. ***U-shape*** we can see on output8 below provides evidence of non-linearity.
 We can use non-linear transformations of the predictors, such as log X, square root of X, and X^2, in the linear regression model in order to accommodate non-linear relationships.

 ```r
 par(mfrow=c(2,2))